treeman/jonashietala/posts/2023-10-04-giving_the_blog_a_facelift.markdown

 # Systematic CSS

-People love to hate on CSS, and maybe I'm damaged somewhere but I quite like CSS.
+People love to hate on CSS, and maybe I'm damaged but I quite like CSS.
 Things have come a *long* way since I styled my first webpage.
 Back then you had to do all types of weird incantations even to do simple things, and IE 6 still found a way to mess it up.

 While there are browser incompatibilities today, it's not nearly as bad and the browsers today support a lot of really nice features that makes modern CSS quite neat.

-Here are some things I utilized for this restyle:
+Here are some things I utilized this time around:

 ## Fluid size scales